Kristiyan Koev: Education

 He enrolled at the school of music “Liubomir Pipkov”, Sofia to study flute.
 After graduating from the music school he started music lessons in Paris, France, with the famous flutist Aurèle Nicolet.

-In 1989 was admitted in the National Music Academy “Prof. Pancho Vladigerov”, Sofia.
-The same period was invited by Prof. Severino Gazzelloni to proceed his music education at the most prestigious music academy in the world – Accademia Nazionale di Santa Cecilia, free of charge and at the same time as a scholarship student at Arts Academy, Rome.
-A year and a half lived in "Boris Hristov" Foundation in Rome.
+In 1989, he was admitted in the National Music Academy “Prof. Pancho Vladigerov”, Sofia.
+The same period was invited by Prof. Severino Gazzelloni to proceed his music education at Accademia Nazionale di Santa Cecilia, free of charge and at the same time as a scholarship student at Arts Academy, Rome.
+For a year and a half he lived in "Boris Hristov" Foundation in Rome.

 During his time as a student at Santa Cecilia, Kristian Koev studied with Dante Milozi – The First Flute in the Rome Radio Orchestra.
-His ambition was so strong that instead of seven he graduated the Music Academy in four years.
+He graduated the Music Academy in four years instead of the typical seven years it would take.